Undergraduate Programs

 Spanish Placement Test

 If students decide to meet this requirement by taking two semesters in Spanish at this university, they must take the Spanish Placement test prior to registering in order to enroll in the appropriate language course.
 The test will be used to determine whether the student should register for Spanish 1311, 1312, 2311, 2313 or any upper Spanish division classes.
 This test does not give you university credits, nor does it provide a waiver for the requirement.
-The test is free of charge to registered TAMU-CC students and can be taken from any computer with network access to Blackboard.
-After taking the test, students will be contacted--via Blackboard, My Grades.
+The test is free of charge to registered TAMU-CC students and can be taken from any computer with network access to Canvas.
+After taking the test, students will be contacted--via Canvas, My Grades.
 Soon after taking and submitting the test, students will be contacted with information about the most appropriate class for them based on their test results.

 Students who score 1-40 will be automatically placed in SPAN 1311.
 Those who score 41-60 will be automatically placed in SPAN 1312.
 Finally, students with scores 61 and above will be evaluated by Spanish faculty, who will contact students with further information about appropriate course placement and registration.